August 24, 2022

-Unlike a normal wasp nest, mud daubers build their nests with mud in the form of one inch long tube-like structures.
+Unlike a normal wasp nest, mud daubers build their nests with mud via one-inch-long tube-like structures.
 These nests are typically built close together and can be easily found in sheltered locations such as garages, sheds, and/or attics.
 If a mud nest has a rounded hole in it, this may signify that this nest is old and inactive.

 Mexican Honey Wasp

-Another common species that you may run across in the great ol’ state of Texas is the Mexican Honey Wasp.
-Surprisingly, this is one of the few species of wasps that can actually produce honey and pollinate some fruits such as avocado.
-This species is non-aggressive and tend to leave humans be unless their nests are disturbed.
-Similar to the paper wasps, these wasps tend to build paper-like nests but instead of sticking close to your home, they tend to nest in shrubbery and trees.
+Another common species of Texas wasp that you may run across is the Mexican Honey Wasp.
+Surprisingly, this is one of the few species of wasps that can produce honey and pollinate some fruits such as avocado.
+Mexican honey wasps are non-aggressive and tend to leave humans be unless their nests are disturbed.
+Like paper wasps, these insects tend to build papery nests but instead of sticking close to your home, they tend to nest in shrubbery and trees.
+These nests typically resemble a paper balloon and are large enough to easily hold thousands of wasps.

-Fun fact, though these wasps produce honey that’s similar to that of honeybee honey, wasp honey may contain nectar from toxic plants that can prove fatal if ingested.
+Fun fact, though these wasps produce honey that’s like a honeybee’s, wasp honey may contain nectar from toxic plants that can prove fatal if ingested.
 So no, Texas, you probably won’t see this delicacy at your local grocery store.
-These nests typically resemble a paper balloon and are large enough to easily home thousands of wasps.
 In short, these are not the friends you want around your home.
-If you start seeing an influx of striped yellow and black wasps around your home, don’t hesitate to pick up the phone and give us a call.
+If you start seeing an influx of striped yellow and black wasps, don’t hesitate to pick up the phone and give us a call.

 Asian Giant Hornets

-Have ya’ll heard about these mysterious terrors, the Asian Giant Hornets, aka the ‘Murder Hornets’?
-Over the last few weeks, this particular species of wasp has been broadcast across new stations around the nation, sealing fear into our heart and indirectly encouraging social distancing efforts.
-These wasps are the largest species of wasp recorded today and are not commonly found in the U.S.
+The Asian Giant Hornet, aka the ‘Murder Hornet’ has been broadcast across news stations around the nation, sealing fear into our heart and indirectly encouraging social distancing efforts.
+These wasps are the largest species of wasp on record and are not commonly found in the U.S.

 I think I found a wasp nest, what now?